 Intratex.
-In 1995, several parties (the Plaintiffs) filed suit in Harris County District Court in Houston, Texas, against Intratex Gas Company (Intratex), Houston Pipe Line Company and Panhandle Gas Company (collectively, the Enron Defendants), each of which is a wholly-owned subsidiary of Enron.
+In 1995, a number of parties (the Plaintiffs) filed suit in Harris County District Court in Houston, Texas, against Intratex Gas Company (Intratex), Houston Pipe Line Company and Panhandle Gas Company (collectively, the Enron Defendants), each of which is a wholly-owned subsidiary of Enron.
 The Plaintiffs were either sellers or royalty owners under numerous gas purchase contracts with Intratex, many of which have terminated.
 Early in 1996, the case was severed by the Court into two matters to be tried (or otherwise resolved) separately.
 In the first matter, the Plaintiffs alleged that the Enron Defendants committed fraud and negligent misrepresentation in connection with the “Panhandle program,” a special marketing program established in the early 1980s.
 This case was tried in October 1996 and resulted in a verdict for the Enron Defendants.
 In the second matter, the Plaintiffs allege that the Enron Defendants violated state regulatory requirements and certain gas purchase contracts by failing to take the Plaintiffs’ gas ratably with other producers’ gas at certain times between 1978 and 1988.
 The trial court certified a class action with respect to ratability claims.
 On March 9, 2000, the Texas Supreme Court ruled that the trial court’s class certification was improper and remanded the case to the trial court.
+The case was then severed again into two lawsuits asserting two separate theories of recovery.
+The trial court granted summary judgment in favor of the Enron Defendants in one of the lawsuits.
+The Plaintiffs have appealed.
 The Enron Defendants deny the Plaintiffs’ claims and have asserted various affirmative defenses, including the statute of limitations.
 The Enron Defendants believe that they have strong legal and factual defenses, and intend to vigorously contest the claims.
 Although no assurances can be given, Enron believes that the ultimate resolution of these matters will not have a material adverse effect on its financial position or results of operations.

 San Juan Gas.
 On November 21, 1996, an explosion occurred in the Humberto Vidal Building in San Juan, Puerto Rico.
 The explosion resulted in fatalities, bodily injuries and damage to the building and surrounding property.
 San Juan Gas Company, Inc. (San Juan Gas), an Enron affiliate, operated a propane/air distribution system in the vicinity, but did not provide service to the building.
 Enron, San Juan Gas, four affiliates and their insurance carriers were named as defendants, along with several third parties, including The Puerto Rico Aqueduct and Sewer Authority, Puerto Rico Telephone Company, Heath Consultants Incorporated, Humberto Vidal, Inc. and their insurance carriers, in numerous lawsuits filed in U.S. District Court for the District of Puerto Rico and the Superior Court of Puerto Rico.
 These suits seek damages for wrongful death, personal injury, business interruption and property damage allegedly caused by the explosion.
 After nearly four years without determining the cause of the explosion, all parties agreed not to litigate further that issue, but to move these suits toward settlements or trials to determine whether each plaintiff was injured as a result of the explosion and, if so, the lawful damages attributable to such injury.
 The defendants agreed on a fund for settlements or final awards.
 Numerous claims have been settled and ten cases involving 18 plaintiffs were scheduled for trial in the United States District Court beginning on December 10, 2001.
 Five of these cases involving 11 plaintiffs have been resolved.
 No cases have yet been scheduled for trial in the Superior Court.
 Although no assurances can be given, Enron believes that the ultimate resolution of these matters will not have a material adverse effect on its financial position or results of operations.